MattiaFanan/k8s-notes/03-deployments/2-mechanics/02-deployment-strategies.md

 - **PreStop hooks must be brief** if you want fast rollouts.
 A 30-second PreStop on every Pod means a 3-minute minimum rollout for 3 replicas.
 - **Blue/Green: forgetting to update the Service selector** after creating the green deployment — traffic still routes to blue.
 - **Canary: not monitoring before scaling up** — always verify canary health before increasing traffic weight.

+%comment too many unexplained fields in this last part